aurelien-riv/ariviere.github.io/_posts/2019-12-07-which-function-php-executing.markdown

 ### String representation

-As you may know, strings in C are array of chars, or char *.
+As you may know, strings in C are array of chars, or char \*.
 When GDB prints a string by itself, it actually doesn't know the variable is an array of characters and only prints the first character.
 To make it print the real string, use print (char*) followed by the entry name.

-However, don't rely to much on having char * directly on PHP source code.
+However, don't rely too much on having char \* directly on PHP source code.
 Strings are zend_string or even smart_str, themselves using zend_string.
 To get the value of a zend_string, you'll need to access its member "val".

 To wrap that up, to get the function name as string, you'll have to type:
 ```